Seteeri/Particle/README.md

 drivers.
 Initially, specific hardware or a SOC with adequate performance could be targeted to provide a suitable base.
 It begs the question as to how useful a Lisp at the OS level would be (past Lisp Machines may provide an answer...).

-The target audience consists of programmers, power users and the like, particularly intelligence analysis.

 ## The Inspiration